 Having chosen affordable amounts to put away, next, choose where you’d like to hold your savings.

-- Your bank account may offer savings ‘pots’, which are useful for organising short term goals.
+- Your bank account may offer savings ‘pots’, which are useful for organising your savings into goals.

-For the longer term (5 years or more) 📆
+Long term goals (5 years or more) 📆

 More resources 🎬